 Haptic (adj.): Of or relating to the sense of touch

 Take a virtual tour

-The MAHI Lab was featured in the Rice School of Engineering virtual tour (we are the eigth slide in the series)
+The MAHI Lab was featured in the Rice School of Engineering virtual tour (we are the eighth slide in the series)

 Marcia O'Malley gives an overview of research performed in the MAHI Lab